-Disclosure: All views expressed are only my honest opinion.
+Disclosure: I voluntarily reviewed a complimentary copy of this book which I received from the author and/or publisher.
+All views expressed are only my honest opinion.
+A positive review is not required.
 Also, I may earn a commission on some affiliate links below, whose fees support independent bookshops.
 Hope you will consider getting it at a local bookstore.

 Rating: 4 / 5 stars ⭐⭐⭐⭐

 After encountering a brief power outage at work, college student Sara Donovan might be allowing her imagination to run wild.
 The main vault in the Carlton Museum holds the Fire and Ice Exhibit, a collection of rare gems, including the Star of Midnight, a 175-carat diamond.
 Although all the stones are accounted for, Sara suspects the Star of Midnight was stolen and replaced with a fake.

 While conducting her own investigation, what Sara uncovers is beyond even her wildest imagination: a coded message, papers with strange characters, and a mysterious set of numbers carved into an office wall.
 Despite dismissive historians and other experts, she is certain these clues point to a mysterious centuries-old legend.

 Unfortunately, her colorful history of usually being right, but always being wrong, means she must solve the mystery to prove her theory.

 Disclosure: I highly suggest readers start from Book 1 so as not to miss out on the “importance” of these guest characters to the plot and why Sara has to trust/not trust them, especially when they seem to know more than they say